kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

        The open cloud has a long-term effect on innovation.
    * - e.g.
      - Do not use
      - Use *for example* instead.
-See `Avoid obscure non-English words and abbreviations
-       <../basic-writing-guidelines.html#avoid-obscure-non-english-words-and-abbreviations>`__.
+See :ref:`avoid-obscure-words.
    * - either
      -
      - Use *either* for two items only.